dependents/node-dependency-tree/README.md

 This structure was chosen to serve as a visual representation of the dependency tree for use in the [Dependents](https://github.com/mrjoelkemp/sublime-dependents) plugin.

-**Optional**

-* `requireConfig`: path to a requirejs config for AMD modules (allows for the result of aliased module paths)
-* `webpackConfig`: path to a webpack config for aliased modules
-* `visited`: object used for avoiding redundant subtree generations via memoization.
-* `filter`: a function used to determine if a module (and its subtree) should be included in the dependency tree
- - The function should accept an absolute filepath and return a boolean
- - If the filter returns true, the module is included in the resulting tree

 **Shell version** (assuming `npm install -g dependency-tree`):